ABMI-Kevin/OVEN-New/README.md

-# Ovenbird Call Recognizer Usage Readme
+# Ovenbird Song Recognizer Usage Readme

 This recognizer is designed to detect Ovenbird (*Seiurus aurocapilla*) songs in audio recordings.
 The recognizer output is a sigmoidal score for Ovenbird presence and the relative decibel level for each ~0.275 second detection window of a recording.